nchemsak/doorbell_dash/README.md

 * $ pip install twilio
 * $ pip install pyimgur

-## Usage
-* You must run script as root user / SUDO
-* $ SUDO python arp.py
-* For the doorbell to work, keep this script running.
-* arp.py runs a packet sniffer on your local network looking for MAC addresses that are linked to Amazon Dash Buttons.

 ## 'Hack' Amazon Dash Button
 * Open the Amazon Shopping app on your PHONE.
 * From the menu, GOTO 'Your Account'